AnimeThemes/animethemes-api-docs/docs/anime/README.md

 **[Anime Store](/anime/store/)**

-The anime store endpoints create a new anime and returns the new anime resource.
+The anime store endpoint creates a new anime and returns the new anime resource.

 **[Anime Update](/anime/update/)**